-Lieutenant Governor Mike Foley was elected to office as the running mate of Governor Pete Ricketts on November 4, 2014.
-Prior to his election as Lieutenant Governor, he served eight years as Nebraska State Auditor and served six years in the Nebraska Unicameral Legislature as the State Senator for District 29 in Lincoln.
+Lieutenant Governor Foley was elected to office as the running mate of Governor Pete Ricketts on November 4, 2014

-Lieutenant Governor Foley and his wife, Susan Foley, have been married for 25 years and live in Lincoln with their six children.
+Lieutenant Governor Foley and his wife Susan have been married for 29 years and are the parents of six children and grandparents of two.